openpotato/openholidaysapi.data/README.md

 This repo aggregates and stores freely accessible calendar data on the following countries:

 + Austria (public holidays and school holidays from 2020)
++ Belgium (public holidays and school holidays from 2020)
++ Estonia (public holidays and school holidays from 2020)
 + France (public holidays and school holidays from 2020)
 + Germany (public holidays and school holidays from 2020)
 + Liechtenstein (public holidays and school holidays from 2020)